stevekramercellist/cellist/gallery.md

 {% include gimage.html url="/images/photos/bengtsson.JPG"
    description="In the home of the legendary Scandinavian cellist, my first former cello teacher, Erling Blöndal Bengtsson.
 He was accepted by Gregor Piatigorsky as a student at the Curtis Institute of Music at the age of sixteen, his first assistant and also teacher at Curtis." %}
 {% include gimage.html url="/images/photos/012.jpg"
    description="Yehudi Menuhin School years.
-Addicted to grand musicians such as violionist Yehudi Menuhin, pianist and composer and chamber music teacher Peter Norris, cellist Alexander Chausian and candy!" %}
+In company with grand musicians such as violinist Yehudi Menuhin, pianist and composer and chamber music teacher Peter Norris, cellist Alexander Chausian and in love with candy!" %}
 {% include gimage.html url="/images/photos/005.jpg"
    description="After a practice session at the Hochschule fur Musik-Detmold, Germany.
 My teacher was the phenominal cellist, Karine Georgian." %}
 {% include gimage.html url="/images/photos/pope.jpg" description="Meeting Pope John Paul II, Orvieto, Italy." %}